Hometown/State: Kernersville, North Carolina

 What special undergraduate research opportunities have you experienced at the university?

 The university has provided me with more resources than I could have ever hoped.
 Before I even had the chance to pursue opportunities on my own, they were thrown at me.
 Societies such as the Neuroscience Society have showed a great interest in undergraduate research and in individuals, like myself, who are interested in medicine.
+I have also been accepted into the Primary Physician Assistant Shadowing Program this October where I will have the opportunity to shadow, twice a week, under a medical profession over a period of five weeks.

 What unique leadership opportunities have you experienced at the university?